Hernando County Transit (TheBus): History

 Prior to the establishment of TheBus, the only resemblance to public transportation available in Hernando County was a tourist bus company in Brooksville, and a local ParaTransit company, both which were privately owned.

 On October 28, 2002, service commenced on the Spring Hill Routes (Red and Blue) serving the greater Spring Hill area.
 One week later on November 4, 2002, the Brooksville Purple Route commenced service, serving the Brooksville area with a connection to the Spring Hill Routes on SR 50.
 The system began with 4 buses in Spring Hill and 1 bus in Brooksville.
 By the 7th day of operation, ridership surpassed the 3rd year projection of 200 trips per day, with ridership of 219 trips.
 After 22 months of operation, TheBus was averaging 425 to 434 trips per day.
 The service was only available on weekdays.

 Throughout the 2010s, service was further expanded with the additions of the Green Route, extensions of the Purple Route including the systems first connection in Pasco County, and extensive realignments of the Blue and Purple Routes.
 Service was increased to provide hourly service on all routes.
 In October 2019, Saturday service was introduced in addition to increases in service hours on weekdays.

-Currently the system operates Monday–Friday from approximately 5:30AM until 8:30PM and on Saturdays from 5:30AM until 7:30PM.